castorini/anserini/docs/regressions-wiki-dpr-bm25.md

 **Models**: BM25

 This page documents QA regression experiments on the wikipedia-dpr corpus, which is integrated into Anserini's regression testing framework.
-For more complete instructions on how to run end-to-end experiments, refer to [this page](experiments-msmarco-passage.md).

 The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/wiki-dpr-bm25.yaml).
 Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/wiki-dpr-bm25.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead.